 In 2017, Alicia formed the Migrant Justice Initiative, a multidisciplinary project for scholars to document and engage with migrant-led organizing, and to shape better understandings of migrant realities in the Americas.
 Partners have included the Global Labor Justice Project and the National Day Laborer Organizing Network.
 A longtime resident of New Haven, Alicia contributes to local organizations involved in labor, civil, and immigrant rights, and is former Chair of the board of the Connecticut Bail Fund, and former board member of Junta for Progressive Action.
 She works with feminist and migrant-led organizations to support transborder organizing and scholarly exchange.

-Alicia lives with her partner Steve, the former head of Stiles College.
-Their son and daughter, Antonio and Thalia, grew up in New Haven as members of the Trumbull and Stiles College communities.
-They attend college in New York and Massachusetts.
-Stiles residents are familiar with their dogs, Aqua and Eero.
+Alicia lives with her partner Steve, the former head of Stiles College, and for the time being, their son and daughter (class of 2024 college graduates), Antonio and Thalia.
+Stiles residents are familiar with their rambunctious, almost 1-year-old chocolate lab, Rosa.
 Her extended family resides in Philadelphia, California, and Mexico.

 For appointments, please email Kathy Dunn.